'Record' number sleeping on streets of London

 At a medical centre for the homeless in east London, the demand for services had "definitely... increased in the past couple of months", said Mimi Hassan, an administrator at Health E1.

 However, Hassan said she had not seen the issue raised enough by politicians during the election campaign.
-"We are helping as much as we can", Hassan told AFP.
+"We are helping as much as we can", Hassan said.
 "But how much can we do?"

-UK nationals made up 45 percent of those sleeping rough, according to Homeless Link figures.
+UK nationals made up 45% of those sleeping rough, according to Homeless Link figures.
 Of the rest, nearly a third came from countries in Africa, Asia, the Americas and Australasia, while about a quarter were from Europe.

-Homelessness charity Crisis said the overall figures were "deeply shameful and highlight the desperate need for the next government to get a grip on this crisis".
+Some 11,993 people were seen rough-sleeping in the capital in the year to March - up 58% in a decade and the highest number recorded in a single year, according to Homeless Link, the body for groups dealing with homelessness in England.

-Charities and campaigners have long called for a government commitment to build 90,000 social rent homes a year.
+However, Hassan said she had not seen the issue raised enough by politicians during the election campaign.
+"We are helping as much as we can", Hassan said.
+"But how much can we do?"